zoehendershot/dp1-diy-spotify/README.md

             json_data.append(dict(zip(headers,result)))
         return(json_data)
     except Error as e:
-        print("MySQL Error: ", str(e))
-        return None
+        return {"Error": "MySQL Error: " + str(e)}
 ```

 A few notes about the block above:

 - FastAPI requires a method decorator.
+You do not need additional method or cors attributes in it.
-- The function associated with the decorator takes no parameters.
+- The function associated with the decorator takes no parameters and must be uniquely named from other functions.
 - The query is standard SQL with no parameters or string replacement.
 - The `try` block executes the SQL using the cursor, creates a header row, fetches all results, then loads the headers and values as a dictionary in each row.
 It is then output as JSON and returned.
 - Generic error handling is in place to display any connection or query issues.